jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 📉 Bank Customer Risk & Churn Modeling
-An analysis of bankning customer churn
+An analysis of banking customer churn

 This is the Bank Customer Churn Dataset download from Kaggle at presented by Gaurav Topre at: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data
 Special Thanks to Gaurav Topre for providing it.